dkhamsing/DKImageBrowser/README.md

 DKImageBrowser
 ==============

-iOS Image Browser with a Thumbnail Strip
+iOS controller to display images (URL or `UIImage`) alongside a strip of thumbnails.

 ![](Assets/demo.gif)